i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

   {% highlight lang='dataspec' %}

-bytes    0-15: hop's truncated identity hash bytes   16-47: sender's ephemeral public key bytes  48-511: ChaChaPoly AEAD encrypted BuildRequestRecord bytes 512-527: Poly1305 MAC
+bytes    0-15: Hop's truncated identity hash bytes   16-47: Sender's ephemeral public key bytes  48-511: ChaChaPoly AEAD encrypted BuildRequestRecord bytes 512-527: Poly1305 MAC

 {% endhighlight %}

-After full transition to ECIES records, bytes 129-527 can be a range of included padding.
+After full transition to ECIES records, random padding can be a range if variable sized records are supported, TBD.

-Random padding will be formatted using the Padding block structure from [ECIES-X25519]_ and [NTCP2]_.
+Ranged random padding will be formatted using the Padding block structure from [ECIES-X25519]_ and [NTCP2]_.

 Flag Changes for Mixed Tunnels
 ``````````````````````````````